vega/vega-lite/site/docs/transform/aggregate.md

 | argmin    | An input data object containing the minimum field value.|
 | argmax    | An input data object containing the maximum field value.|

 __Note:__ When accessing aggregated argmax/argmin fields, the aggregated fields must be flattened, due to the [nested field issue](https://github.com/vega/vega-lite/issues/3361).
-The aggregated fields can be flattened with the calculate as done in the [Co2 example plot]({{site.baseurl}}/examples/layer_line_co2_concentration.html).
+The aggregated fields can be flattened with the calculate transform as done in the [CO2 example]({{site.baseurl}}/examples/layer_line_co2_concentration.html).